nft-fun/generate-bitbirds/README.md

 # How this script works
 The video I've put on youtube will go into more depth, but to summarize:

-We are iterating through a 'loop' for each bird.
+We are iterating through a 'loop' once for each bird.
 The loop starts with a 'seed number' that is used to deterministically generate pseudo-random numbers.
-I say deterministically and pseudo random because from the same seed number the 'random' output will always be the same.
+I say deterministically and pseudo-random because from the same seed number the 'random' output will always be the same.
+It's not true random in a security or mathematical sense.

 There is then a 'chain' of additional random numbers generated from each other that are used to define all of the variables about the birds.
 Many of the attributes generate a random number between 1-1000 and use that for a logical statement.